- BIG ZUU’S BIG EATS WINS TWO BAFTAs

 The Underground Railroad, the US series about escape from slavery in the Deep South, won in the International category.
 This is Barry Jenkins’ third BAFTA nomination and first win.

 Coronation Street was awarded the BAFTA for Soap & Continuing Drama.

-News Coverage was awarded to ITV News at Ten Storming of the Capital, and the award for Current Affairs was presented to Fearless: The Women Fighting Putin (Exposure).
+News Coverage was awarded to ITV News at Ten Storming of the Capitol, and the award for Current Affairs was presented to Fearless: The Women Fighting Putin (Exposure).